MrJoy/ssss/INSTALL.md

 ## Prerequisites

+1. You will need to be on a system with a proper `/dev/random`.
-1. You will need a proper C toolchain (e.g. GCC).
+2. You will need a proper C toolchain (e.g. GCC).
-2. You will need libgmp to compile the binaries.
+3. You will need libgmp to compile the binaries.
-3. You will need [xmltoman](http://sourceforge.net/projects/xmltoman/) to generate man pages.
+4. You will need [xmltoman](http://sourceforge.net/projects/xmltoman/) to generate man pages.
 If you do not have this, the build will fail but you can ignore that and proceed.

 ## Compiling on MacOS X